1. What are pension plans?

 The withdrawals, however, are not tax-free.
 Only one-third of the corpus that is distributed to the retiree (soon after reaching the retirement age) by the pension plan is tax-free.
 The rest of the money is distributed as an annuity and is subject to taxation depending on the retiree’s tax rate at the time of retirement.

 3. What are the different types of pension plans available in India?

 There are different kinds of pension plans which you can check below:

 - plans that are sponsored by an insurer where the investment is solely in debt and are best suited for investors who are conservative

 - Plans that are unit-linked and invest in both equity and debt.

-- the National Pension Scheme which invests in either in 100 percent government securities, 100 percent debt securities (other than government securities) or in a maximum of 50 percent equity
+- the National Pension Scheme which invests either 100 percent in government securities, 100 percent in debt securities (other than government securities) or a maximum of 75 percent in equity

 There is no doubt that pension plans are a much safer form of investment with multiple classifications, which are based on the benefits of the plan and its structure.

 4. How are the various plans classified?

 The classification of pension funds can be based on the following: